Calculating overheads and hourly rates is something that many business owners and consultants find challenging.

 That brings us to an additional allowance of around 50% which would increase our hourly rate to around $81 per hour.
 As you can see, there are a lot of “hidden or little” expenses that quickly add up and need to be factored into your hourly rate – it’s more than just the amount you would like to earn per year, divided by the numbers hours of work.
 If you don’t make appropriate allowances for these considerations, your actual net income can be quickly eroded, and before you know it you may even be operating at a financial loss.

-It’s a really good idea to set up a simple spreadsheet that calculates the various figures outlined in this article.
+It’s a really good idea when calculating overheads and hourly rates to set up a simple spreadsheet that calculates the various figures outlined in this article.
 That way you can see what kind of effect changing these numbers can have on your business – for example, you can see what happens if the cost of energy rating certificates go up, or what it would cost to add another person to your business.

 If you combine these hourly rate calculations with the fee estimating techniques I discussed in my last article, you can then also work out how many jobs you might need to win/complete each month to ensure your income target and expenses are covered.
 You may then need to adjust your income, hourly rate and/or number of hours worked in response to market demand or other competition.